 Most of us want results now and that’s human nature, but it is not God’s way.
 Though it may have taken us years to gain weight, we want to lose it fast.
 However, to be successful, we must understand that losing weight is a process.
 It will not happen overnight and we must gird ourselves to understand that the process will take a while.
 2 Corinthians 3:18 teaches us that God’s glory comes in levels or stages when we partner with the Lord’s Spirit.

-Though there are many instantaneous miracles that happen in the Bible, we should understand that the qualities that God needs to develop in you to make your weight loss permanent will not happen miraculously.
+Though there are many instantaneous miracles that happen in the Bible, you should understand that the qualities that God needs to develop in you to make your weight loss permanent will not happen miraculously.
 They need to be rehearsed and become ingrained into your subconscious mind.
 As frustrating as it may seem, it will take some time but know that God has given you the capacity to be patient in the process once you submit the process to Him.

 Understand that though the process may seem slow, the Word tells us that God is not slow in fulfilling his promises (2 Peter 3:9).
 God will work in tandem with your obedience, so get ready to receive what He has for you.